They've gone ahead and done it.

 To ensure the forward pass does not creep back into the game, FIFA are encouraging local national associations to introduce coach education workshops which will teach the new way of playing.
 These new methods will not apply to coaches in the academies of English clubs as the coaches have been teaching this way of playing for a decade now.

 A well known manager said with some relief, 'At last, we can nail the whole youth development approach.
 Just keep passing it along the back 4 time after time.
-Once the 2 year-olds in the academies learn this, they can go straight into the 1st team at their clubs meaning we don't have to spend all that lovely TV money on players with names ending in Son and from countries ending in Stan'.
+Once the 2 year-olds in the academies learn this, they can go straight into the 1st team at their clubs meaning we don't have to spend all that lovely TV money on expensive players from far-off lands'.

 A contact in Zurich denied that beach balls will be used for the 2018 World Cup Qualifying Campaign.